Aniyvwiya

 Our Duty

-We are known to live freely and fully as men and women, in oneness and
+We are known to live freely and fully as men and women, in oneness and unity with Mother Turtle Island as her sacred keepers.

 The Principles We Live By